peterhinch/micropython-vs1053/README.md

 The VS1053b is an audio player capable of handling MP3 files.
 Development was done with this [Adafruit breakout](https://www.adafruit.com/product/1381).
 This includes an SD card adaptor which may be used to store MP3 files.
 MP3 bit rates up to 256Kbps and VBR (variable bit rate) files are supported.
+Adafruit "Music Maker" Arduino shields have also been used with a MicroPython host running these drivers.

 It should be noted that these drivers run the adaptor board's SD card at a higher clock rate than the official SD card driver.
 If this slot is used, good